 There is no defined number of career paths for which a grant receiving institution must inform trainees.
 It is not expected that applicants must provide experiences in all research-intensive or research-related outcomes, but novel programs should target aspects of training that will enhance their existing programs.
 The program is not meant to train them fully for new career options, but should prepare them for the next steps in their career development.

 Training programs supported by the BEST award should be open to all graduate students and post-docs in biomedical, behavioral, social, and clinical (referred to as “biomedical”) sciences.
 They are expected to transcend department, program, and possibly school boundaries.
 The program does not have to be mandatory for all trainees, but should be made available to all.

 We recognize that the types of highly innovative and multi-disciplinary training programs supported by BEST Awards will take some time to develop and implement.
 Applications for the BEST Award should indicate precisely what is in place and what is in the planning stage, with clear timelines and milestones detailed in their application.
 Hopefully these plans can be rolled out in stages so that trainees can participate in some activities within the first year.

 One of the findings from the Advisory Committee to the Director on Biomedical Workforce was that many students go into PhD programs, but later realize they do not want or need to obtain this degree to pursue their career goals.
-However, many remain in the program just to complete the degree, which is often not the best use of the trainees’ and mentors’ time and energy.
+However, many remain in the program just to complete the degree, which is often not the best use of the trainees’ and mentors’ time, energy, and funds.
 We would like to see applicants develop creative plans for approaches to exiting the PhD track that enable a trainee to move successfully into a variety of attractive career options.

 It is up to applicants to develop approaches that they feel would be most effective in providing training for a wide range of research-related career options.
 Applicants should keep in mind that exit strategies should be made attractive; they should not be punitive.